The infamous side note: -maru is a masculine suffix. Yes, Yashamaru was his uncle.

-On some level she must have known that he wouldn't let her end it there.
+On some level she must have known he wouldn't let her end it there.
 She tried to move away, unsure of what their next step would be, but only succeeded in getting her legs halfway over him before he snaked an arm around her waist and muscled her onto his lap.
-Sand against the backs of her knees adjusted her position, settled her on and around him as he pulled her face down to his.
+Sand against the backs of her knees adjusted her position, settling her on and around him as he pulled her face down to his.

 It was strange, awkward at first—their mouths opening almost tentatively against each other's; tongues hesitant, unsure—but the kiss became more certain the longer it went on.
-And by the time she stopped worrying about if she was doing everything all right, it had become—
+And by the time she stopped worrying if she was doing everything all right, it had become—

 His left hand fisted in her hair; the other ran down her spine, across her hip, and over her thigh.

 She shifted closer, because despite being wrapped around him she still wasn't close enough.
 Doing so brought her hips flush against his and gave her no way to ignore his arousal.

 His soft groan was muffled by her mouth, his grip tightening momentarily before his lips were against her throat, bending her backwards with the force of his kisses.
 He only relented when she hissed at his teeth scraping her skin, then adjusted his method to allow her to sit upright.
 "Like this?" he whispered.